luilliarcec/laravel-username-generator/README.md

 You can install the package via composer:

-### We have improved many things so we have decided to launch a new version 2.0.
+### Version 5 was rewritten to be supported as a usable trait within your models.

 ### Please follow this guide if you are going to update to the new version.